 [box type=”info” style=”rounded” border=”full”]This article was published in July 2014.[/box]

 “incineration has continued to grow … but worries are real…”

 Gasification is much better.
 Gasification, when done well avoids the need for expensive clean up of the flue gases because so few contaminants are produced, and the process gas it produces whilst usually used to generate power so far, holds potential in so many ways as a product, and a potentially important part of the much lauded “circular economy”.
-Unfortunately, in a climate which drew back from thoughts of any “innovative process” risk-taking at the start of the recession it looked for a while that gasification, as a waste treatment process, might never get a fair opportunity to prove itself.
+Unfortunately, in a climate which drew back from thoughts of any “innovative process” risk-taking at the start of the recession it looked for a while that gasification of residual waste, as a waste treatment process, might never get a fair opportunity to prove itself.

 “it looked for a while that gasification, as a waste treatment process, might never get a fair opportunity to prove itself”

 That’s why the news this week from gasification of residual waste specialist Energos, that they have weathered the recession back into financial health and profitability, should be seen as particularly welcome.

 Privately owned UK clean energy from waste specialist Energos, headquartered in Warrington, UK, has powered up its profits and growth forecast according to its annual financial results (year ending 31 March 2014).

 Profit before tax and interest for the past year was £1.62m and turnover rose to £8.86m, with the company forecasting further substantial improvements in both turnover and profit in the current financial year.